open-component-model/ocm-spec/doc/01-model/07-extensions.md

   The mediatype used to represent the signature value.
 Possible values:

-  - `application/x-pem-file` signature is stored as multi-block pem document.
+  - `application/x-pem-file` signature is stored as multi-block PEM document.
     The signature block uses the type `SIGNATURE`.
 This block might describe the signature algorithm with the block header `Signature Algorithm`.
     Additionally there might be blocks describing the certificate chain of the used public key.